Career Advice

 Going virtual

-The COVID-19 pandemic has obviously changed how we do many things.
-One area of change that has seen a positive evolution is the rise in virtual careers fairs.
+The aftermath of the COVID-19 pandemic has changed how we do many things.
+One area of change that has seen a positive evolution is the rise in virtual career fairs.

 Holding these events online has introduced many benefits to companies and candidates alike.
 Naturally, there’s a geographic advantage – allowing participation on a much broader scale, even international attendees.